 “We recognize that the distinction between immutable and mutable characteristics of race can sometimes be a fine (and difficult) one, but it is a line that courts have drawn.
 So, for example, discrimination on the basis of black hair texture (an immutable characteristic) is prohibited by Title VII, while adverse action on the basis of black hairstyle (a mutable choice) is not.”

 While we understand their distinction we find it difficult to comprehend how the court can not find this to be a violation of Title VII, which prohibits discrimination in employment on the basis of race.
-When they are banning hairstyle that is specific to one race then it is therefore a racially-based discrimination.
+When they are banning hairstyle that is specific to one race then it is, therefore, racially-based discrimination.
 Furthermore, there’s nothing of equal weight they can ban for another race — i.e. there is no hairstyle specific to white people that can or would be banned.
 We’re sincerely disappointed in the court’s failure to see this.